Oval Office

-The Oval Office is the formal working space of the President of the United States.
-Part of the Executive Office of the President of the United States, it is located in the West Wing of the White House, in Washington, D.C.
+The Oval Office is the formal working space of the president of the United States at the White House in Washington, D.C.
+Part of the Executive Office of the President, it is located at the southeast corner of the West Wing.

+A new Oval Office was the idea of President Franklin D. Roosevelt, and was designed by architect Eric Gugler as part of a 1933-34 expansion of the West Wing.
+President William Howard Taft had built a 1909 Oval Office at the center of the south side of the West Wing, but it was damaged in a 1929 fire.
+The new office offered FDR, who used a wheelchair, easier access, more privacy, and much more natural light.
+The Taft Oval Office was demolished in Gugler's expansion of the West Wing, and the space became additional staff offices.

-The oval-shaped room features three large south-facing windows behind the president's desk and a fireplace at the north end.
-It has two built-in bookcases, and four doors: the east door opens to the Rose Garden; the west door leads to a private study and dining room; the northwest door opens onto the main corridor of the West Wing; and the northeast door opens to the office of the president's secretary.
+The Oval Office has three large windows facing the South Lawn, in front of which the president's desk traditionally is placed.
+A fireplace at the north end is generally flanked by two armchairs.
+Two built-in bookcases are recessed into the west wall, and are balanced by two windows in the east wall.
+There are four doors: the east door opens to the Rose Garden; the west door leads to a private study and dining room; the northwest door opens onto the main corridor of the West Wing; and the northeast door opens to the office of the president's secretary.

-Presidents generally decorate the office to suit their personal taste, choosing furniture, drapery, and often commissioning their own oval-shaped carpet.
-Artwork is selected from the White House's own collection, or borrowed from museums for the length of the president's term in office.
+The Oval Office takes its inspiration from the oval rooms at the center of the White House's south facade.
+Presidents generally decorate the office to suit their own personal tastes, choosing furniture and drapery and often commissioning oval carpets.
+Artwork is selected from the White House collection, or borrowed from museums for the president's term.

 Cultural history

-The Oval Office has become associated in Americans' minds with the presidency itself through memorable images, such as a young John F. Kennedy, Jr. peering through the front panel of his father's desk, President Richard Nixon speaking by telephone with the Apollo 11 astronauts during their moonwalk, and Amy Carter bringing her Siamese cat Misty Malarky Ying Yang to brighten her father President Jimmy Carter's day.
+The Oval Office has become associated in Americans' minds with the presidency itself through memorable images, such as a young John F. Kennedy Jr. peering through the front panel of his father John F. Kennedy's desk, President Richard Nixon speaking by telephone with the Apollo 11 astronauts during their moonwalk, and Amy Carter bringing her Siamese cat Misty Malarky Ying Yang to brighten her father President Jimmy Carter's day.
 Several presidents have addressed the nation from the Oval Office on occasion.
-Examples include Kennedy presenting news of the Cuban Missile Crisis (1962), Nixon announcing his resignation from office (1974), Ronald Reagan following the Space Shuttle Challenger disaster (1986), and George W. Bush in the wake of the September 11 attacks (2001).
+Examples include Kennedy presenting news of the Cuban Missile Crisis (1962), Lyndon B. Johnson announcing that he will not run for reelection (1968), Nixon announcing his resignation from office (1974), Ronald Reagan following the Space Shuttle Challenger disaster (1986), and George W. Bush in the wake of the September 11 attacks (2001).